Diagnostic11 min read

 Most closeout issues fall into a small set of patterns.
 Naming the pattern matters because each one points to a different fix.

 A consultant should avoid treating all closeout pain as a training problem.
-Sometimes the training is clear, but the packet does not prompt the right fields or route unresolved work.
+Sometimes the training is clear, but the record does not prompt the right fields or route open work.

 Review notes